ADULTS, COUPLES

 Ben has a particular interest in supporting people who struggle with self-esteem, self-confidence and feelings of not being good enough.
 Many clients find themselves caught in patterns of self-criticism, people pleasing or imposter syndrome without fully understanding where these beliefs began.

-Transactional Analysis provides a helpful way of exploring how these internal beliefs develop and how they continue to influence everyday life.
+TA provides a helpful way of exploring how these internal beliefs develop and how they continue to influence everyday life.
 Together, Ben and his clients explore these patterns with curiosity rather than judgement, creating opportunities to develop greater confidence, self-compassion and a stronger sense of self.

 Rather than simply helping people feel more confident, Ben aims to help them build a healthier and more supportive relationship with themselves.